Home » Rome »

 Sistine Chapel has a strict dress code to allow entry into its premises.

-While visiting the Sistine Chapel, you have to wear clothes covering your shoulders and knees as a sign of respect.
+While visiting the Sistine Chapel, you must wear clothes covering your shoulders and knees as a sign of respect.

-Therefore, sleeveless or low-cut clothing along with shorts, skirts, and hats are not allowed.
+Therefore, sleeveless or low-cut clothing, shorts, skirts, and hats, are not allowed.

 Visitors who aren’t dressed appropriately can purchase plastic cloaks from the venue.